teris-io/shortid/README.md

 # Short-Id Generator for Go

-The `go-shortid` library (package `shortid`) enables the generation of short, fully unique, non-sequential and by default URL friendly Ids at a rate of hudredths of thousand per second.
+The `go-shortid` library (package `shortid`) enables the generation of short, fully unique, non-sequential and by default URL friendly Ids at a rate of hundreds of thousand per second.
 It guarantees uniqueness during the time period until 2050!

 The package is heavily inspired by the node.js [shortid][nodeshortid] library (see more detail below).